Full counting statistics in the sine-Gordon model: Low temperature limit in the repulsive regime

 \section{Low temperature limit in the repulsive regime}

 In the repulsive regime, the only massive particle in the Bethe Ansatz solution is the soliton, which we label by the ``0'' subscript.
 In this section, we denote its mass by $M$ (i.e., $M=m_S$).
 The other excitations are the massless magnons.
-We will mainly focus on the single-level case, where there are $\xi$ magnon species.
+We mainly focus on the single-level case with $\xi$ magnon species, and on the topological charge, so we drop the `q' superscript for the sake of readability.

 The TBA equations for the functions $\eta_a(\th)=e^{\epsilon_a(\th)}$ in thermal equilibrium in the partially decoupled form read as \cite{2023PhRvB.108x1105N,2024ScPP...16..145N} \bes \esu where $s(\th)=1/\cosh\th.$ For $\xi=2$ they are \bes